Creativity Coaching Online Certification Program

 Earn CEU Credit for This Course — This course meets the qualifications for 16 hours of continuing education credit for MFT's and LCSWs as required by the California Board of Behavioral Sciences through the Pine Mountain Institute, Provider #2309 and for RN’s: Provider approved by the California Board of Registered Nurses for 16 contact hours, Provider #13577.

 - Advanced Creativity Coaching Training: Coaching Writers, Visual Artists, and Performers is a 16-week email-based training for coaches and other helping professionals who want to learn how to effectively coach writers, visual artists and performers.
 Participants learn the common challenges that writers, visual artists and performers face and how to effectively help them (and help themselves) meet those challenges.
 Class Fee: Advanced course fee = $475.
-Next session is on February 10, 2014; June 16, 2014; and September 22, 2014.
+Next session is on Sunday, August 31, 2014 at 10:04 AM.
 (Pay Eric Maisel directly).

 Course Details and Enrollment information